jorgenfinsveen/E-scooter-system/README.md

   * _InactiveRental.tsx_
   * _RentScooter.tsx_

 The __pages__-catalogue contains the different pages the front-end consists of, where the primary chain-of-view is ```RentScooter -> ActiveRental -> InactiveRental```.
 Failing to unlock an e-scooter would direct the user from _RentScooter.tsx_ to _ErrorPage.tsx_, whereas a premature session termination would direct the user from _ActiveRental.tsx_ to _AbortPage.tsx_, which again displays _EmergencyAbort.tsx_ or _WeatherAbort.tsx_ depending on the cause of the termination.
 The front-end will almost immediately redirect the user to an abort-page upon a session termination.
-This was done by having the front-end continuosly check with the back-end wether the rental is still active, where the back-end responds with a redirect upon a session termination, otherwise an empty response.
+This was done by having the front-end continuously check with the back-end whether the rental is still active, where the back-end responds with a redirect upon a session termination, otherwise an empty response.
 The __comopnents__ contains smaller components which are displayed in the UI, such as buttons, input-fields, images, and interactive maps.

 ### E-scooter